moj-analytical-services/rpackage_training/README.md

 2. Place the raw data into 'data-raw/'

 3. Open the R script 'DATASET.R' in 'data-raw/' that has automatically been created by step 1.
-This can be amended to read in the raw data and put them into 'data/' as an .rda object as follows:
+This can then be amended to read in the raw data and put them into 'data/' as an .rda object.
+The relevent code is:

         raw <- read.csv("directory_path/data_name.csv", check.names = TRUE)
         usethis::use_data(raw)
         rm(raw)

-4. Run the script.

-Now the folder 'data' will have been created that contains the object raw.rda
+4. Run the R script.
+The folder 'data' should now have been created that contains the object raw.rda

-The code could be developed.
+This R script could be developed.
 For instance:
 1. If some processing of the data is needed this could be added e.g. to make a variable of class factor
 2. If the .rda file needs to be updated when the input raw dataset is changed, then add an overwrite=TRUE to the use_data function e.g. usethis::use_data(raw, overwrite = TRUE)